msavoury/TIL/java-servlet.md

 • PathInfo: The part of the request path that is not part of the Context Path or the Servlet Path.
 It is either null if there is no extra path, or is a string with a leading ‘/’

+## Servlet Context
+The ServletContext interface defines a servlet’s view of the Web application within which the servlet is running.
+The Container Provider is responsible for providing an implementation of the ServletContext interface in the servlet container.
+Using the ServletContext object, a servlet can log events, obtain URL references to resources, and set and store attributes that other servlets in the context can access.

+The following methods of the ServletContext interface allow the servlet access to context initialization parameters associated with a Web application as specified by the Application Developer in the deployment descriptor:
+• getInitParameter
+• getInitParameterNames

+A servlet can bind an object attribute into the context by name.
+Any attribute bound into a context is available to any other servlet that is part of the same Web application.
+The following methods of ServletContext interface allow access to this functionality:
+• setAttribute
+• getAttribute
+• getAttributeNames
+• removeAttribute

+The ServletContext interface provides direct access only to the hierarchy of static content documents that are part of the Web application, including HTML, GIF, and JPEG files, via the following methods of the ServletContext interface:
+• getResource
+• getResourceAsStream

+##Filters
+A filter is a reusable piece of code that can transform the content of HTTP requests, responses, and header information.
+Filters do not generally create a response or respond to a request as servlets do, rather they modify or adapt the requests for a resource, and modify or adapt responses from a resource.

+A filter is declared using the <filter>
+element in the deployment descriptor.
+A filter or collection of filters can be configured for invocation by defining <filter-mapping> elements in the deployment descriptor.
+This is done by mapping filters to a particular servlet by the servlet’s logical name, or mapping to a group of servlets and static content resources by mapping a filter to a URL pattern

+Only one instance per <filter> declaration in the deployment descriptor is instantiated per JVM of the container.

+##sessions
+SRV.7.7.1 Threading Issues
+Multiple servlets executing request threads may have active access to a single session object at the same time.
+Access to the session object should be synchronized, however, the Developer has the responsibility for synchronizing access to session resources as appropriate.